vannguyennd/vannguyennd.github.io/index.md

 ### Selected Publications

 2025:<br>
+<b>Van Nguyen</b>, Surya Nepal, Xingliang Yuan, Tingmin Wu, and Carsten Rudolph.
+SAFE: A Novel Approach For Software Vulnerability Detection from Enhancing The Capability of Large Language Models.
+The ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS), 2025. (***Rank: A***) <br>

 <b>Van Nguyen</b>, Tingmin Wu, Xingliang Yuan, Marthie Grobler, Surya Nepal, and Carsten Rudolph.
 AI2TALE: An Innovative Information Theory-based Approach for Learning to Localize Phishing Attacks.
 The International Conference on Learning Representations (ICLR), 2025. (***Rank: A\****) <br>

 Bowen Zhang, Hui Cui, <b>Van Nguyen</b>, and Monica Whitty.
 Audio Deepfake Detection: What Has Been Achieved and What Lies Ahead.
 Sensors, 2025. (***Rank: Q1*** (Instrumentation)).